microsoft/TypeScript-Handbook/pages/release notes/TypeScript 3.9.md

 * you are in the middle of an upgrade between two different versions of TypeScript, and a line of code errors in one version but not another.
 * you honestly don't have the time to decide which of these options is better.

-## <span id=uncalled-in-conditionals /> Uncalled Function Checks in Conditional Expressions
+## Uncalled Function Checks in Conditional Expressions

 In TypeScript 3.7 we introduced *uncalled function checks* to report an error when you've forgotten to call a function.